Rapptz/discord.py/docs/api.rst

           Checks if two messages are not equal.

+    .. method:: is_deletable()

+        Checks if the message type is deletable, as some system messages cannot be deleted.

+        .. versionadded:: 2.7

+        :return: A boolean denoting if the message type is deletable.
+        :rtype: :class:`bool`

     .. attribute:: default

         The default message type.
 This is the same as regular messages.